mkobaly/slackchatops/readme.md

 ### Channel specific bot

-Setting the "slackchannel" value is optional and will make this bot only respond to commands for the given channel.
+Within the config.yaml file the "slackchannel" value is optional and will make this bot only respond to commands for the given channel.
 THIS IS RECOMMENDED or else if you run multiple chatBots they all will respond.

 ## Typical setup